GTPB/ARANGS16/docs/2016-05-11/README.md

 compute environments and how to run analyses inside a VM.
 To capture our understanding of yesterday's progress, we will each make a mindmap with XMind.
 Give it a name that includes your computer (t1, t2, etc.), add the file to your git repository and send us a pull request.
 This way we have all of them together.
-Then we will have a brief aside on how to organize data, e.g. as produced by different runs of a pipeline or different steps in a larger analysis.

 ### Session 2: Sharing Vagrant boxes.